roxoshi/roxoshi.github.io/_posts/2025-01-02-hello-world?.md

 - *Stack*: It's at the top of user's virtual address; it expands and contracts with function calls and returns respectively
 - *Kernel virutal memory*: reserved for kernel only, application programs cannot access this area.
 They must invoke the kernel to perform these operations

-**Files**

-A file is a sequence of bytes.
+**Files**: A file is a sequence of bytes.
 Every I/O device, including disks, keyboards, displays, and even networks, is modeled as a file.

+**Concurrency and parallelism**

+Concurrency is a system with multiple,simultaneous activities, and the term parallelism refer to the use of concurrency to make a system run faster.
+There are three types of parallelism from highest to lowest level of abstraction
+- Thread level concurrency
+    - Modern computers have multiple cores; each core has its own register, ALU, cache etc
+    - Also, each core has multiple threads that can simulataneously run two control flows(if 2 threads per core) in parallel
+    - i.e., if a computer has 4 cores then it has 8 threads and it can run 8 processes in parallel
+    - All the core have their own independent cache and also share a common cache
+    - Note - threads in a CPU in theory do not run in parallel, but at every CPU cycle the core knows which thread would be most optimal to run.
+This concept is somewhat analogous to an event loop which keeps checking the states at every cycle, only here we have billions of cycles per second in modern CPUs